rubencoencagli/festa-et-al-2020/README.md

 Figures are then saved in the `plots` folder, created in the home directory of the project.

  Note that training a GSM model for figures 1D, 2D,3A may require 15 to 30 minutes (the code is not optimized for speed).
-Therefore, by default, the trained model is saved on disk, and chached.
+Therefore, by default, the trained model is saved on disk, and cached.
 If you change the GSM parameters and you require a new training you can either:

-+ Remove the chached files, contained in `src/tmp`
++ Remove the cached files, contained in `src/tmp`
 + Call the script with the `--rebuildGSM` option, for example:
    `julia paperfigures/3A.jl --rebuildGSM` .

 ## Inspecting the code

-To inspect the code and modify its parameters it is reccomended to open the scripts using [Juno](https://junolab.org/), the official IDE for Julia.
+To inspect the code and modify its parameters it is recommended using [Juno](https://junolab.org/), the official IDE for Julia.

 ## Bugs and issues

 In case of unexpected errors or problems, please submit an issue using the GitHub interface.
-Note that the code can only be tested and mantained on Linux platforms with the required versions of Julia and cmd-stan.
+Note that the code can only be tested and maintained on Linux platforms with the required versions of Julia and cmd-stan.

 Code curated by  <a href="https://orcid.org/0000-0003-3803-1542">Dylan Festa <img alt="ORCID logo" src="https://info.orcid.org/wp-content/uploads/2019/11/orcid_16x16.png" width="16" height="16" /></a>